-1. Gardena’s myGarden Planner
+3. Gardena’s myGarden Planner

 This web-based planner was created in the UK and features a top view of the garden for your convenience.
 Drag grass, paving stones, and other elements to create a garden before you begin planting.
 One nice thing about this app is that it gives you approximate sizes for mature plants, so you know what will fit and what won’t.

-2. Smart Gardener
+4. Smart Gardener

 Smart Gardener is a vegetable garden planning app.
-It requires a minimal subscription fee but allows access to many gardening planning tips.
+It requires a subscription fee but allows access to many gardening planning tips.
 The app takes you from the concept to harvest with sizing and placement of crops.

-4. Small Blue Printer’s Garden Planner
+5. Small Blue Printer’s Garden Planner

 Move trees, buildings, fences, bushes, decks, and more to design your dream garden.
 Maximize the space in your garden using the sizing features.
 There is a free trial to get you started, and their purchasable features are reasonably priced.
 There’s never been an easier way to create your dream garden.

 6. Kitchen Garden Planner at Gardener’s Supply

 The Kitchen Garden Planner from Gardener’s Supply is another great edible garden-organizing resource.
-You can start with pre-designed plans or designed your own.
+You can start with pre-designed plans or design your own.
 It’s easy to save and print your design or email it to a friend.
 The app comes with great planting tips as well as suggestions for how many seeds to plant.
 Users enjoy the free and simple use of this app.